rlvoyer/tryouts-scoresheet-processor/README.md

 ### Run the program

 It expects that you have input directory with images of tryout scoresheets.
 Pass this as the first parameter to the program.
 Additionally, it expects the name of a directory to which it will write the output CSVs.
+This directory will be removed if one already exists.
 This is the second parameter to the program.
 For example:

 Ensure that the Google Gemini API key that you acquired earlier is set in your environment: